Average Base Cost: $48,000/high season. $32,000/low season

-Average base cost for a Pippin Hill Farm and Vineyards wedding is calculated by figuring a 125-person guest list for a Saturday ceremony and reception in the summer using applicable rental fees and a food and beverage average of $255/per person.
+Average base cost for a Pippin Hill Farm and Vineyards wedding is calculated by figuring a 125-person guest list for a Saturday ceremony and reception using applicable rental fees and a food and beverage average of $236/per person in high season and $152/per person in low season.
 Entertainment, flowers, additional decorations and rentals, DJ, wedding coordinator, and photography are not included.
 Price is rounded up to the nearest thousand.
 Gratuity and tax is included.

 *Prices subject to change